 Below are the set of rules that will prevent most dangerous WordPress SQL injection attacks.

 One of the most common ways to identify vulnerable websites is by using Google Dorks.
-Google’s “inurl” command is used to find vulnerable words in URL.
-You can find list of google dorks here. http://1337mir.com/hacking/2013/10/google-dorks-sql-injection/ Here at Pattronize we strictly follow Data Sanitization methods http://codex.wordpress.org/Data_Validation#Database to develop highly secure wordpress themes and plugins.
+Google’s “inurl” command is to find vulnerable words in the URL.
+You can find the list of google dorks here. http://1337mir.com/hacking/2013/10/google-dorks-sql-injection/ Here at Pattronize we strictly follow Data Sanitization methods http://codex.wordpress.org/Data_Validation#Database to develop highly secure WordPress themes and plugins.
 Your website is safe with us.

 Stop putting everyone else first.
 Put yourself first.
 And go for it.